 - Applicants must also fulfill any additional requirements the department specifies at the time of application.

 - GRE (minimum Quantitative score of 160 or 60th percentile)

 - Minimum English proficiency: Paper TOEFL 550, Internet TOEFL 80, IELTS 6.5

 - Research Interest

 - Statement of goals and objectives: In 1-2 pages, this statement should highlight the academic and work-related history, state your short-term and long-term professional goals, describe personal strengths that will help you achieve those goals, and describe how this degree or certificate would help you achieve those goals.

-For full financial consideration, students must apply by January 15 for Fall, January 15 for Summer, or September 15 for Spring.
+For full financial consideration, students must apply by January 15 for Summer or Fall admission or September 15 for Spring admission.

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.

 UNL Graduate Chairs and staff please complete the program update form to provide edits.
 Updates to graduate program pages are made on an annual basis in conjunction with the Graduate Application for Admission.